Gimilkhad/ArkModdingTips/Guide to Snap Points (ASA).md

 --------------------------------
 Troubleshooting:
 --------------------------------
 First of all, the DebugStructures console command is a must when troubleshooting snap points.
 You're blind without it.
-Turn it on when troubleshooting snap points.
+Turn it on any time you're troubleshooting snap points.

 Second, when DebugStructures is enabled, you'll notice that a working snap point is indicated by the preview structure moving to the correct position, and a lighter blue ball appears where the snap was made to indicate success (it also displays the names and indexes of the two snap points that made a successful connection).